 Spell it out.

-Put your lesson plan on paper.
-This help you to organize and it gives you a great record of what you’ve taught your student.
 Allocate time for each activity so that you can be sure to cover all of the material and provide plenty of actual “try it” time.
 Incorporate a related warm up and a positive finish for your student.

 Set up before your class.

-Make sure materials are on hand at the arena.
-Material on hand will prevent you from last minute searches for jump cups, pins or other tools.
-Measure distances and set poles so only minor alterations are necessary during the lesson.
 Students deserve your undivided attention during lessons.
-Instructing a student to warm up while you set a grid wastes the student’s time .
-And time is money for students and for you.
+Instructing a student to warm up while you set a grid wastes the valuable time.
 If warm up is part of the lesson, be involved in the process, using exercises and activities that prepare the student and horse for the entire lesson.

-Pre-lesson preparation insures that your lesson has a beginning, middle and end.
-Any good gym work out has a warm up, intense work period and a cool down.
-Let’s face it, riding is a work out for both horse and rider and a lesson should incorporate all of the muscle conditioning and precautions included in an athlete’s work out.
-And pre lesson preparation will help you to save precious time by keeping you on track and on schedule.
+Pre-lesson preparation insures that your lesson has a beginning, middle and end, or in physical terms, a warm up, intense work period and a cool down.
+Riding is a much a work out a going to the gym.
+Lesson should incorporate all of the muscle conditioning and precautions included in an athlete’s work out.

 Teaching Tips for During the Lesson